holyshared/MMap/README.md

 #### Javascript

-Javascript using the image marker is as follows.Javascript using the image marker is as follows.
+Javascript using the image marker is as follows.

 	#JS
 	window.addEvent("load", function(){